soupware-dev-team/jimbo/README.md

 Adherence to Go's idiomatic coding conventions is imperative.
 Variables and function nomenclature should be both descriptive and concise.
 Constants shall be denominated in uppercase, and package names in lowercase, to maintain uniformity across the codebase.
 ## 6. Prescribed Development Practices

 Code modularity, readability, and maintainability are non-negotiable standards.
 Comprehensive unit tests must accompany each functional component.
-All code alterations necessitate peer reviews.
+All code alterations necessitate peer reviews by two team members.
 In-code comments and documentation should elucidate not just the 'what', but pivotally, the 'why'.
 ## 7. Version Control and Collaboration

 ### Git Workflow